Ted 2: Plot

-Three years after the events of the first film, Ted marries his girlfriend, Tami-Lynn.
-Meanwhile, his best friend, John Bennett has been divorced from Lori Collins for six months.
-Following a heated argument after being married a year, they decide to have a child.
-As Ted cannot father a child, John agrees to help find a sperm donor.
-They ask Sam J. Jones but he declines due to a sperm count of one.
-Then they unsuccessfully try to break into Tom Brady's house and steal his sperm.
-Ultimately, John offers to donate his sperm.
+Two years after the events of the first film, Ted marries his girlfriend, Tami-Lynn, six months after John Bennett and Lori Collins divorced.

+One year later, following a heated argument between Ted and Tami-Lynn, their co-worker Joy suggests to him that they have a baby to keep their marriage alive.
+When Ted discusses it with Tami-Lynn, she loves the idea, so they both agree to have one.
+As Ted cannot father a child, John decides to help find a sperm donor.

-Despite Ted and John's efforts, Tami-Lynn's history of drug use has rendered her infertile (despite having been clean for an extended period of time) and they decide to adopt.
-The background checks put Ted's legal status as a person into question.
-The state authorities of Massachusetts declare Ted property rather than a person; consequently, he loses his job at Bay Colony Grocery Store, his credit card and bank accounts are terminated and his marriage to Tami-Lynn is forcibly annulled.
+After failed attempts to find a donor, John ultimately offers to donate his own sperm, but Tami-Lynn is found to be infertile due to past drug use.
+Subsequently, the couple decide to adopt.
+The background checks bring Ted's legal status as a person into question, and the Massachusetts state authorities declare Ted to be property rather than human.
+As a result, Ted loses his job, his credit card and bank accounts are terminated, and his marriage to Tami-Lynn is annulled.

 John suggests that they take the state to court.
-They ask the best lawyer they can find, but he offers to assign their case pro bono to his niece Samantha "Sam" Jackson, a novice lawyer.
-They are initially reluctant due to her lack of pop culture knowledge, but bond over their love of marijuana as they prepare to present the case.
+Approaching the best lawyer they can find, he assigns the case pro bono to his niece Sam L. Jackson, a novice lawyer.
+They are initially reluctant due to her lack of pop culture knowledge but bond over their love of marijuana as they prepare to present the case.

-Meanwhile, Donny, Ted's life-long stalker, is a janitor at the headquarters of toy company Hasbro, in New York City.
-He convinces the company CEO to hire an expert attorney to ensure that Ted maintains his status as property, leaving him open to seizure by the firm to create more living teddy bears.
+Meanwhile, Donny, Ted's life-long stalker, is now a janitor at Hasbro's headquarters in NYC.
+He proposes to the SVP to abduct Ted for research to manufacture live teddy bears commercially.
+Donny convinces him to hire an expert attorney to ensure that Ted maintains his status as property.

 Despite Sam's best efforts, the court rules against Ted.
 Disheartened and desperate, the trio contact Patrick Meighan, a highly respected civil rights attorney, to help overturn the court's decision.
-Driving to Manhattan, the trio meet Meighan, who is sympathetic to Ted's plight but ultimately refuses the case, as he believes Ted has not significantly contributed to humanity due to his lifestyle.
+During a Manhattan trip to meet him, John and Sam fall in love and eventually kiss.
+When the trio meets Meighan, he is sympathetic to Ted's plight but ultimately refuses the case, as he believes Ted has not significantly contributed to humanity due to his hedonistic lifestyle.